Part 3: Semi-Comprehensive CFD Software

 Mesh

 Once the geometry and domain are set, next up is meshing.
-Built into OMNIS is the hexahedral-dominant HEXPRESS mesher.
+Built into Fidelity CFD is the hexahedral-dominant HEXPRESS mesher.
 During our testing, the mesher felt robust and provided high quality elements as well as boundary layer refinement/inflation layers.
 The ability to refine via inserting a “refinement geometry” is very smooth and intuitive.
 Mesh analysis is also easy, as is the ability to adjust settings and remesh (remember, the user can go back to domain or geometry easily with a single mouse click without losing any settings).
 One feature that we particularly enjoyed was the mesh “preview,” which shows the surface mesh on the geometry in the real time as the user adjusts cell size settings in the properties panel.
 This allows the analyst to see visually what the final mesh may look like prior to running the more time-consuming meshing step.
-Note that no polyhedral mesh elements are supported.
+While HEXPRESS is traditionally hexahedral-dominant, the Fidelity platform now includes options for polyhedral mesh generation and export to optimize cell counts for the solver.

 The image below shows a refinement zone we successfully inserted within the center of a pipe.
 Both were created externally and imported as separate Parasolid files.